-Verse 2 (Int): "Beloved, now children of God are we, and not yet was it manifested what we shall be; but we know... [oida-hemin-we comprehend.
+Verse 2 (Int.): "Beloved, now children of God are we, and not yet was it manifested what we shall be; but we know... ['oidamen'-we comprehend.
 You don't know from experiential fact do you?
-You don't know from 'ginooskoo' because it's something that you know by experience but you know because you comprehend it with God's Spirit.] ...that if He be manifested, like Him we shall be..."
+You don't know from 'ginosko' because it's something that you know by experience but you know because you comprehend it with God's Spirit.] ...that if He be manifested, like Him we shall be..."

-So what is it that is being taken away from the Church of God today?
+What is it that is being taken away from the Church of God today?
 The very comprehension of their ultimate destiny!
-That comprehending knowledge-obviously we can't experience it until the resurrection-correct?
-Yes!
-But we can perceive and comprehend it now!
-That we are going to see him exactly as He is.
+That comprehending knowledge-obviously we can't experience it until the resurrection-but we can perceive and comprehend it now!
+That we are going to see Him exactly as He is.
 Because we will be as He is!
 And that's a most vital and important thing that we can know.

-Now, let's continue our survey-see if we can get through all of it on this first lesson today.
-Let's come down to v 5 (Int.): "And ye know that he was manifested, that sins our he might take away; and sin in him is not" Now this here is: you comprehend, you know and understand.
-A lot of them did not visually see Christ crucified-and even then they didn't understand it by the experience, but you understand it because of the spiritual perception that God has given you.
+Verse 5 (Int.): "And ye know that he was manifested, that sins our he might take away; and sin in him is not"

-Now let's come down to v 6, (Int): "Anyone that in him abides not sins... [now this means practice sin-we'll go through that as we get to that.] ...anyone that sins not has seen Him, not has known [ginos-kin] Him."
-Very interesting.
+This here is: you comprehend, you know and understand.
+A lot of them did not visually see Christ crucified-and even then they didn't understand it by the experience-but you understand it because of the spiritual perception that God has given you.
+Verse 6 (Int.): "Anyone that in him abides not sins... [practice sin] ...anyone that sins not has seen Him, not has known ['ginoskomen'] Him."

+Very interesting!
 Were there people alive who had seen Christ?
 Thousands!
 Were those people going around saying, 'I know Him but we're keeping His commandments and sinning?'
 Yes!

-So we are dealing with some very deep understanding here.
+So, we are dealing with some very deep understanding here.
 'Anyone who says that he abides in Him has seen Him, and is sinning, has not known Him.'
 There is no way that he could have known Him.
 Why?
 Because he would have gotten the message very loud and clear that 'the wages of sin is death.'

-Let's come down here to v 14 (Int): "We know... [oidaem-and it looks like a funny 'y' with a 'y' on the wrong side-that is a Greek 'em'.
-Whenever you see that, that is an 'em'] ...we know, 'oida- hemin' that we have passed from death to life...
-[In other words, you comprehend this because of all the facts that you know and have understood and have experienced.] ...because we love the brethren."
+Verse 14 (Int.): "We know..."- 'oidamen'-and it looks like a funny 'y' with a 'y' on the wrong side-that is a Greek 'em'.

+"...we know, 'oidamen' that we have passed from death to life..." (v 14).
+In other words, you comprehend this because of all the facts that you know and have understood and have experienced.

+"...because we love the brethren" (v 14).
 That's how we know.
-And I tell you, all of us ministers better understand that clearly.
+I tell you, all of us ministers better understand that clearly.
 Do you love God?
-Love the brethren?
-If you love God then serve the brethren, feed the sheep-isn't that what Jesus told Peter?
+Do you love the brethren?
+If you love God then serve the brethren, feed the sheep!
+Isn't that what Jesus told Peter?
 Yes!

-Verse 15 (Int): "Everyone that hates brother his a murderer is, and ye know [comprehend] that any murderer not has life eternal in him abiding."
-And we'll talk about spiritual murder, because that happens-doesn't it?
+Verse 15 (Int.): "Everyone that hates brother his a murderer is, and ye know... [comprehend] ...that any murderer not has life eternal in him abiding."
+We'll talk about spiritual murder, because that happens.
 Have you experienced a spiritual murderous attack upon you?
 If you have you understand what I'm talking about.

-Verse 16 (Int): "By this we have known love... [experienced it-right?] ...because he for us has life laid down... [you experience that love-knowledge by experience] ...and we ought for the brethren {our} lives to lay down."
+Verse 16 (Int.): "By this we have known love... [experienced it] ...because he for us has life laid down... [you experience that love-knowledge by experience] ...and we ought for the brethren {our} lives to lay down."